L1MeN9Yu/MachObject/README.md

 # MachObject

-A Macho file parser and editor project.
+[WIP] A Macho file parser and editor project.